Please note

 Monitrice Services

 Monitrice services are similar to doula services, but with the added benefit of a midwife's expertise and knowledge.
-We'll meet twice during your pregnancy to talk about your wishes and plans, discuss what sort of support you'd like to receive, and fill in knowledge gaps of any birth or parenting topics you're still curious about.
+We'll meet during your pregnancy to talk about your wishes and plans, discuss what sort of support you'd like to receive, and fill in knowledge gaps of any birth or parenting topics you're still curious about.

 The goals of working with a monitrice are usually to have extra assurance during early labor and/or to stay home as long as possible during this time to help avoid unnecessary interventions at the hospital.
 This is often ideal for someone who is birthing for the first time or someone planning for a vaginal birth after a cesarean (VBAC).